dendronhq/dendron-site/vault/tags.scope.basics.md

     - Resize windows
     - Tree view
     - Backlinks
+9. Vaults
+    - Add vault works
+    - Remove vault works

+## Feature nodes (WIP)

+- #feature.daily-journal
+- #feature.easy-start
+- #feature.extension-conflicts
+- #feature.asset-support

 ##  Extension scopes
-Since the basics scope covers what a typical customer would do in two weeks, further functionality can be found:
+Since the basics scope only covers what a typical customer would do in two weeks, more functionality related to each vertical can be categorized under the following scopes:
 - Lookup -> #scope.retrieve.note-lookup
 - Hierarchies -> #scope.structure
 - Markdown -> #scope.edit